VamshiRk27/SnakeGame/README.md

 # SnakeGame
-A Snake Game built using Java Swing and Java AWT
+Developed a Snake Game using concepts of Java Swing and Java AWT